Timberline Glamping at Shady Grove Campground on Lake Lanier. Photo credit Teddy The Morkie, @teddy.takesthecity

 Glamping Tents at Little Raccoon Key, Jekyll Island

 The Golden Isles have plenty of resorts, but glamping at Little Raccoon Key is a unique experience.
 Guests take the ferry from Jekyll Island to a small island once inhabited by Timucua and Guale tribes.
 The luxurious and weatherproof canvas tents come equipped with memory foam mattresses and pillows, linens, a wood burning stove, towels, toiletries, and dishes and pans.
 An outdoor shower and toilet are just outside the door.
 The resort also has a gas grill, hammocks and Adirondack chairs.

-Georgia Glamping Tents at Shady Grove Campground, Cumming
+Timberline Glamping Tents at Shady Grove Campground, Cumming

 Eco Cabin at Barefoot Hills, Dahlonega

 Formerly a hiker hostel near the Appalachian Trail, Barefoot Hills added eco-friendly cabins made from shipping containers.
 They feature glass windows and an attached porch overlooking the forest.
 The rooms have a television equipped with Roku, comfy bed, ensuite bathroom, coffee maker and free high-speed WiFi.
 The hotel also has standard guest rooms, a log cabin and the hiker hostel.
 But it's not just for thru hikers.
 The property also appeals to cyclists, rock climbers, fly fishermen and wine lovers.

 Cottage at Decatur Alpaca Cottage, Atlanta